|Status:||Closed||Start date:||Apr 18, 2016|

 They are ready to be used for testing purposes in the Ichthyop model.
 Later we will move them to the production environment.

-#16 Updated by Julien Barde about 3 years ago
+#16 Updated by Julien Barde over 3 years ago

 - File oscar-third_vel1992_2016-1.ncml added